ehansis/til/pages/weighted_percentile_rank.md

-# Use a Weighted Percentile Rank to Benchmark in Skewed Distributions
+# Use a Weighted Percentile Rank to Benchmark against Skewed Distributions

-When you are presenting data, for example in a report or dashboard, it is often a good idea to indicate if a certain value is 'big' or 'small', compared to benchmarking data.
+When you are presenting data, for example in a report or dashboard, it is often a good idea to indicate if a certain value is 'large' or 'small', compared to benchmarking data.
-As we will see in the following, this can be tricky.
+As we will see in the following, using a weighted percentile rank is a good option

 Many distributions that you find in the real world are highly skewed: there are many entities with small values and very few entities with large values.